orbitalquark/scintillua/doc/01_Installation.md

 edit `lexers/lpeg.properties` by commenting out the desired lexer's `file.pattern.lexer` and `lexer.$(file.pattern.lexer)` property lines.

+Themes are located in the `lexers/themes/` folder and set in `lexers/lpeg.properties`.
+You can define the overall fonts and styles used by LPeg lexers using themes.

 #### Troubleshooting

 If you get incorrect or no syntax highlighting, please check the following: